-Posted on July 3, 2019 by Michael Levy and Carlo Zoppo
+Posted on July 3, 2019 by Carlo Zoppo and

 Sharing of personal information between public sector agencies – exceptions to the “general rule” against disclosure

 The Privacy and Personal Information Protection Act 1998 (PPIP Act) creates 12 Information Protection Principles that NSW public sector agencies must follow when handling personal information.
 One of these principles is the restriction on disclosing personal information that a public sector agency holds.
 In limited circumstances however, personal information collected by an agency may be shared with another person, body or public sector agency.

 A recent decision of the NSW Civil and Administrative Tribunal (Tribunal) has considered whether two exceptions to the “general rule” against disclosure applied to an instance of information sharing between NSW Local Land Services (LLS), the Office of Environment and Heritage (OEH) and Hawkesbury City Council (Council).